phanukorn222/ARFilter-Run-in-mor/README.md

 2.Open project in unity
 3.Go to ``File`` > ``Build Settings`` > ``Select Android Platform `` > ``Click Switch  Platform`` And tick ``Export Project``
 4.Go to ``Flutter Embed`` > ``Export to flutter app (Android)``
-5.Follow the instruction that shows on the screen
+5.Export the project to RUN-IN-CMU Folder by following the instruction that shows on the screen.

 Done!